JeffreyPanotes/post-install-config/README.md

 Next Agent will be John with limited access as a worker.
 From the Agents tab click on add new.
 Just as before fill out all information and set password.
-On the next tab  under the drop down select support and now view only.
+On the next tab  under the drop down select support and now view only for the access.
 Now the tabs for permissions and Teams we will leave these as is and create.
 Once you create you can now see both new agents are added.
 <p>